Home › Bulk QR Generator › QR Codes for Restaurants

 Why Each Table Needs Its Own QR Code

-A single QR code pointing to your general menu URL tells the system nothing about who is ordering.
-Table-specific QR codes solve three real problems at once:
+A single QR code pointing to your general menu tells the system nothing about who is ordering.
+Table-specific QR codes solve three real problems:

 - Table service systems (Toast, Square for Restaurants, Lightspeed) route orders by table number embedded in the URL.
 A customer scanning Table 7's code opens a page that pre-selects Table 7 in the ordering flow.

-- Analytics — you can see which tables scan and order most, which helps with layout and staffing decisions.
+- Analytics — you can see which tables scan and order most, helping with layout and staffing decisions.

-- Safety and accountability — if a code stops working, you know which table is affected immediately.
+- Maintenance — if a code stops working, you know exactly which table is affected.

 Building Your Menu URL Structure